mourisl/T1K/README.md

-		--crossGeneRate FLOAT: the effect from other gene's expression (0.04) --alleleDigitUnits INT: the number of units in genotyping result. (default: automatic) --alleleDelimiter CHR: the delimiter character for digit unit. (default: automatic) --barcode STRING: if -b, BAM field for barcode; if -1 -2/-u, file containing barcodes (default: not used) --barcodeRange INT INT CHAR: start, end(-1 for length-1), strand in a barcode is the true barcode (default: 0 -1 +) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used)
+		--crossGeneRate FLOAT: the effect from other gene's expression (0.04) --alleleDigitUnits INT: the number of units in genotyping result. (default: automatic) --alleleDelimiter CHR: the delimiter character for digit unit. (default: automatic) --alleleWhitelist STRING: only consider read aligned to the listed allele sereies. (default: not used) --barcode STRING: if -b, BAM field for barcode; if -1 -2/-u, file containing barcodes (default: not used) --barcodeRange INT INT CHAR: start, end(-1 for length-1), strand in a barcode is the true barcode (default: 0 -1 +) --barcodeWhitelist STRING: path to the barcode whitelist (default: not used)